fastify/fastify/docs/Plugins-Guide.md

 }
 ```

-Well, know you know how to use the `register` api and how it works, but how add new functionalities to fastify and even better, share them with other developers?
+Well, now you know how to use the `register` api and how it works, but how add new functionalities to fastify and even better, share them with other developers?

 <a name="decorators"></a>
 ## Decorators